brent-ivens-hg/school/google_ads_display_certification.md

 - **Growth Potential**: Use Performance Planner to track how past performance can help you grow conversions and improve future campaign performance.

-By following these steps and best practices, you can ensure that your Google Ads campaigns are optimized for maximum conversions and return on investment, helping you make smarter decisions about how and where to allocate your marketing spend.
+> By following these steps and best practices, you can ensure that your Google Ads campaigns are optimized for maximum conversions and return on investment, helping you make smarter decisions about how and where to allocate your marketing spend.

+### Main goal

-**Main goal: It helps you forecast and determine your budgets, while also improving your return on investment.**
+It helps you forecast and determine your budgets, while also improving your return on investment.

 ---